MoleMan1024/audiowagon/docs/faq.markdown

 - Thank you Bill for donating to a local animal shelter!
 - Thank you Vasimo for donating to Vancouver Food Runners!
 - Thank you Trevor for donating to Northern India Flood Relief!
+- Thank you WPK for donating to CAIS, an organization that helps the homeless in Portugal!

 ### Why don't you just use a streaming app?
 USB is so old-fashioned!